cluster-lab/project-luida-bar/Assets/Doc/LUIDA-StateListeningItemScriptDoc.md

 These actions send messages to the `LUIDA-AvatarSpawner` world item (a `WorldItemReference` that must exist in the scene and carry `AvatarManager.js`).
 The spawner resolves the participant number to a `PlayerHandle` via `$.groupState.participants` and then creates/destroys the avatar wrapper item for that player.
 If the participant has not yet been enrolled (i.e., `PARTICIPANTS[participantIndex]` would be `undefined`), the action is logged and silently ignored.

-Prerequisite: avatars are registered in the LUIDA Web Console; their IDs are synced into this project via the **LUIDA > Configure experiment automation > Avatars** tab and stored in the `AvatarRegistry` asset.
-The editor shows the registered IDs as a dropdown.
+Prerequisite: avatars are registered locally via the standalone **LUIDA > Configure avatars** window — drop a `.vrm` file (VRM 0.x or 1.0; 0.x files are migrated to VRM 1.0 automatically on import) or a humanoid prefab into its drop zone.
+Registrations are stored in the scene's `AvatarRegistry` asset, and the editor shows the registered IDs as a dropdown.
+(The LUIDA Web Console's avatar settings are a separate mechanism for join-time avatars and are not used by these actions.)

 ### `Assign avatar to participant` (editor action)